google-deepmind/mujoco/doc/APIreference/APItypes.rst

 Model Editing
 ^^^^^^^^^^^^^

-The strucs below are defined in
+The structs below are defined in
 `mjspec.h <https://github.com/google-deepmind/mujoco/blob/main/include/mujoco/mjspec.h>`__ and, with the exception of the top level :ref:`mjSpec` struct, begin with the ``mjs`` prefix.
 For more details, see the :doc:`Model Editing
 <../programming/modeledit>` chapter.